UCMJ Military Defense Lawyers

 Take Command of Your Defense

-At UCMJ Defense, we are committed to supporting service members at Fort Liberty through every step of the administrative separation process.
+At UCMJ Defense, we are committed to supporting service members at Fort Bragg through every step of the administrative separation process.
 Our legal team is available to discuss your case and provide the guidance you need during this difficult time.

 Service members choose UCMJ Defense because of our comprehensive knowledge of military law and our dedication to protecting clients’ rights during administrative separations.
-We understand the unique challenges faced by soldiers at Fort Liberty and provide personalized support.
+We understand the unique challenges faced by soldiers at Fort Bragg and provide personalized support.

 Our attorneys Waddington and Gonzalez have extensive experience representing military clients nationwide.
 We strive to deliver clear guidance, responsive communication, and vigorous advocacy tailored to your situation.